StanfordLegion/regent-lang.org/tutorial/01_tasks_and_futures.md

 This example introduces task launches and futures in Regent with a naive (but parallel) implementation of the Fibonacci numbers.
-This is not the fastest way to compute Fibonacci numbers, but demonstrates the functional nature of Regent tasks.
+This is not the fastest way to compute Fibonacci numbers, but demonstrates the basic properties of Regent tasks.
 The complete code for this example follows at the bottom of the page and can also be found in the [GitHub repository](https://github.com/StanfordLegion/legion/tree/master/tutorial).

 ## Tasks

-*Tasks* are the fundamental unit of execution in Regent.
-Tasks are like functions in traditional languages.
-In fact, tasks execute sequentially.
-This means you can read the body of task from top-to-bottom, just like a normal sequential language.
+*Tasks* are the basic unit of execution in Regent, like functions in traditional languages.
+In fact, the bodies of tasks literally execute sequentially.
+This means you can read the code for a task from top to bottom, as in a conventional programming language.

-*Parallelism* occurs only among child tasks.
-(The terms *child tasks* and *subtasks* simply refer to the set of tasks called by a given task.)
-Though the two calls to `fibonacci` below appear to execute in sequence, they will actually run in parallel with each other.
+In Regent, when a task calls other tasks (called *child tasks* or *subtasks*), those tasks may execute in parallel.
+However, Regent always ensures that the program as a whole behaves as if it were executing sequentially.
+Thus, when reading a program to understand what it does, it is sufficient to imagine that the tasks are simply running in order, one after another.

+Behind the scenes, Regent analyzes the sequence of task calls to determine what is safe to execute in parallel.
+In the example below, the two calls to `fibonacci` below run in parallel because they do not *interfere* (i.e., there is no way for one task to influence the result of the other).

 {% highlight regent %}
 var f1 = fibonacci(n - 1)
 var f2 = fibonacci(n - 2)
 {% endhighlight %}

-Two tasks can execute in parallel only if they do not interfere.
-For the two calls above, this is trivial: the parameters to the tasks above are passed by-value, and there are no mutable global variables in Regent.
-Thus there is no way for them to modify state used in the other task (and thus no possibility of interference).
+For the `fibonacci` tasks above, checking for interference is trivial: the parameters to the tasks are passed by-value, and Regent programs never contain mutable global variables.
+Thus there is no way for either task to modify state used in the other task (and thus no possibility of interference).

 Regent does support mutable state, however.
 We'll consider this (and how it results in potential interference) in later tutorials.

 ## Futures

-The `fibonacci` task itself is declared to take two `int` arguments, and returns an `int`.
+The `fibonacci` task takes one `int` argument, and returns an `int`.
 (The return type can be inferred in general and is shown below for pedagogical purposes only.)
 The body of the task stores the results of the two recursive calls in variables `f1` and `f2` and returns the sum of their values.

 {% highlight regent %}
 task fibonacci(n : int) : int